Judge 2 HRs, hits drive nearly 500 feet, Yanks rout O's 14-3

 Then again, out that far, who could expect to need a glove for a souvenir?

+The Yankees on the bench had their mouths wide open in amazement, pointing to where the ball traveled.
+Shortstop Didi Gregorius lifted up diminutive infielder Ronald Torreyes for a high-five with Judge.

-Judge lined a drive into the right-center seats in his next at-bat, and also doubled earlier.
+Judge sent a shot into the right-center seats in his next at-bat, and also doubled earlier.

+''He hit a line drive to right field.
+It was just a line drive,'' Yankees manager Joe Girardi said. ''Most guys, they're hoping it gets in the gap.
+It just went out.
+I mean his power is incredible.''

-The 25-year-old Judge leads all American League players in fan voting for starting spots in the All-Star Game.
+The 25-year-old Judge has done enough to lead all American League players in fan voting for starting spots in the All-Star Game.
 The outfielder enhanced his credentials by going 4 for 4 with a walk, scoring four times and driving in three.

 Starlin Castro homered and drove in five runs for the AL East leaders.
 Gary Sanchez also connected, capping a five-run first inning off Kevin Gausman (3-5).